Preparing to use US student loans

 Information for US students admitted to Lund University who plan to use Title IV US Loans to fund their studies and/or living costs.

-Admission results are announced on 3 April via your www.universityadmissions.se account.
+Admission results are announced on April 7 for Master's applicants and 13 April for Bachelor's applicants via your www.universityadmissions.se account.

 Deadline to reply to the Lund University Financial Aid Officer to advise the amount you intend to borrow and if you will use Title IV Loans to pay your tuition fee.